Small Claims Court Case Types

 You should file your action in the County and specific Precinct where the defendants reside or where the defendant has contracted to perform.
 (Government Code Section 28.011).
 Small Claims Court cases for El Paso are heard in 8 LOCATIONS throughout El Paso County.

 A party can appeal a ruling if the amount of the judge’s award is in excess of $250.00.

 In Texas, small claims parties generally represent themselves without an attorney.
 This is largely because the amount at issue in the case is not large enough to justify the hiring of an attorney.
 However, you are allowed to retain one if you choose.

 El Paso County Court Clerk

-The justice of the peace for El Paso County presides over small claims court actions for El Paso County.
+A Justice of the Peace for El Paso County hears small claims court cases for El Paso County.